sungminlee417/glenn-canin-guitars/content/pages/contact.md

 # Get in Touch

-Whether you're interested in commissioning a custom guitar, scheduling a workshop visit, or have questions about our instruments, we'd love to hear from you.
+Whether you're interested in commissioning a custom guitar or have questions about our instruments, **we'd love to hear from you**.

+---

 ## Workshop Visits

-We welcome visitors to our workshop by appointment.
-This is a wonderful opportunity to see guitars in various stages of construction, discuss custom options, and try completed instruments.
+Experience the craftsmanship firsthand with a **personal workshop tour**:

+- See guitars in construction at every stage
+- Try completed instruments
+- Discuss custom options for your playing style
+- **Duration**: 60-90 minutes, by appointment only

+---

-## Commissioning a Guitar
+## Custom Guitar Consultation

-The process of commissioning a custom guitar begins with a conversation about your needs and preferences.
-We'll discuss wood choices, specifications, and timeline to create an instrument perfectly suited to you.
+Starting a custom guitar project begins with a **complimentary consultation** where we'll discuss:

+- Your musical style and sound preferences
+- Wood selections and specifications
+- Timeline and investment details

+---

-## Repairs and Restoration
+## Repair & Restoration

-In addition to building new instruments, we offer repair and restoration services for classical guitars.
-Please contact us to discuss your instrument's needs.
+We offer expert restoration services for classical guitars:

+- **Structural repairs** (cracks, neck resets, bridge work)
+- **Cosmetic restoration** (refinishing, binding replacement)
+- **Professional setups** and maintenance

+Contact us with photos for an initial assessment.

+---

+**Ready to connect?** Use the contact form, email, or call during workshop hours.